gatsbyjs/gatsby/docs/blog/2019-06-21-dropping-support-for-node-6/index.md

   - deprecation
 ---

 Effective in Gatsby v2.10.0, we are making a potentially breaking change and dropping support for Node 6.
-We don't take this decision lightly, and realize that there is _potential_ for breaking applications by not following [semantic versioning][semver] _strictly_ and releasing Gatsby v3.0.0.
-However, we feel that this decision is in the best interest of our users and enables the Gatsby Core team to focus more efficiently on delivering fixes and features.
-In this post, I outline the reasoning for why we're making this decision and how it potentially impacts you, a Gatsby user.
+We don't take this decision lightly, and realize that there is _potential_ for breaking applications by not following [semantic versioning][semver] _strictly_ and releasing a new major version of Gatsby (v3.0.0).

+We are making this decision because Node 6 was transitioned into end-of-life status on April 30th, 2019.
+As such, we're reluctantly dropping support as more and more of Gatsby's dependencies also drop support for Node 6.
+Making this explicit change and dropping support allows the Gatsby team to focus more efficiently on delivering fixes and features that directly improve the quality of Gatsby for _all_ users.

+Interested in learning more for the technical detail and the _why_ of why we're making this change?
+Great!
+Read on below.

 ## Why